Terminology commonly used in the metal building industry.

 A wall framing system where the outside flange of the girts and the columns are flush.

-A pad or mat, usually of concrete, located under a column, wall or other structural member, that is used to distribute the loads from that member into the supporting soil.
+A pad or mat, usually of concrete, located under a column, wall or other structural member, that is used to

 The substructure that supports a building or other structure.